-In addition to exploring potential interactions between identified victim images and effiency/effectiveness information we also examined hypotheses about the respective main effects.
-Conventional wisdom suggests that images of identified victims can generate help toward many others in the same situation (see also Slovic, Västfjäll, Erlandsson, & Gregory, 2017).
-Yet, some have argued otherwise (Bloom, 2016; Lesner & Rasmussen, 2014).
-We predicted that victim images increases donations, especially by increasing the willingness to donate anything (versus nothing).
-In other words, victim images should push participants past the initial hurdle to do anything.
+We also examined hypotheses about the respective main effects (in addition to the interactions).
+While conventional wisdom suggests that images of identified victims generates help toward many others in the same situation (see also Slovic, Västfjäll, Erlandsson, & Gregory, 2017), some have argued otherwise (Bloom, 2016; Lesner & Rasmussen, 2014).
+We predicted that victim images increase donations, particularly by increasing the willingness to donate anything (versus nothing), pushing participants past the initial hurdle to “do something”.
 This would be consistent with an innumerate and heuristic nature of emotionally-driven prosociality (Bloom, 2016; Slovic, 2010).

 To the extent that efficiency or effectiveness information increases donations, it seems reasonable that this would instead impact amounts given.
-Dickert, Sagara, and Slovic (2011) argued that initial decisions to donate anything are different from decisions about how much to give.
-Extending their reasoning, we tested whether victim images are more relevant for the first decision, whereas charity efficiency and effectiveness matter more for how much to give.
-To test these different effects, we first estimated the effects of our treatments on donating incidence (donating: yes/no), and secondly, the effects on non-zero amounts (i.e. two outcomes equivalent to those estimated in a two-part model; see Humphreys, 2013; see also supplemental materials for alternative modeling strategies and a discussion about these different approaches).
+Dickert, Sagara, and Slovic (2011) argued that initial decisions to donate are different from decisions about how much to give.

+To test these different effects, we first estimated the effects of our treatments on donation incidence (donating: yes/no), and secondly on non-zero amounts (i.e. two outcomes equivalent to those estimated in a two-part model; see Humphreys, 2013; see also supplemental materials for alternative modeling strategies and a discussion about these different approaches).

 Methods